APICS Certified in Planning and Inventory Management (CPIM)

 Module 2: Sales and Operations Planning

-Section B: S&OP Roles and Process
+Section A: S&OP Purpose and Process

-Section C: Aggregate Demand and Supply Plans
+Section B: Aggregate Demand and Supply Plans

-Section D: Reconciling S&OP Plans
+Section C: Reconciling S&OP Plans

 Module 3: Demand